drumpt/drumpt.github.io/content/news/deltashap/index.md

 ---
-title: One paper is accepted to ICLR 2025 Workshop on XAI4Science.
+title: One paper is accepted to ICML 2025 Workshop on Actionable Interpretability.

 event:
 event_url:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2025-03-05'
+date: '2025-06-20'
 date_end:
 all_day: true